solution-soft/timemachine-sidecar-demo/README.md

 This repository provides a demonstration of SolutionSoft's Time Machine product using a Docker Compose setup with a sidecar pattern.

-Time Machine is a software product that provides virtual clocks to applications running in a Linux environment.
+**Time Machine for containers** is a software product that provides virtual clocks to applications running in a Linux environment.
 It works by preloading a shared library into the application's process space, intercepting system calls related to time.

 In this demonstration, two containers are managed by Docker Compose:
 1.  **`sidecar`**: Runs the Time Machine agent (`tmagent`) which manages the virtual clocks.